Residency Program

 Friday CP didactics (Faculty Led)

-How many positions are there in the program?
+Q: How many positions are there in the program?

-How many fellowships are offered?
+Q: How many fellowships are offered?

-When do applications start getting reviewed?
+Q: When do applications start getting reviewed?
 Can I contact the program education office to inquire on the status of my application?

 Applicants are encouraged to contact the program coordinator, Laura Jacobus, regarding the scheduling of interviews, application questions, and any other inquiries.

-What’s the interview day like?
+Q: What’s the interview day like?

-What research opportunities do residents have?
+Q: What research opportunities do residents have?

 The research programs of the Department of Pathology are one of the many strengths of our academic mission.
-Our research faculty successfully compete for extramural research support, and particular areas of research strength include cancer cell biology, immunopathology and inflammation, geriatrics, developmental biology, and translational research including biomarker discovery, proteomics and bioinformatics.
+Our research faculty successfully compete for extramural research support, and particular areas of research strength include cancer cell biology, immunopathology and inflammation, geriatrics, developmental biology, and translational research including biomarker discovery, proteomics, and bioinformatics.
 Clinically-based research programs include active studies in virtually all clinical sub-specialty areas.
 Anatomic Pathology Research Grants are available for residents and fellows with a faculty sponsor who will oversee the project and project-related expenditures.
 Projects will be funded to a maximum cost of $30,000 per project with total program costs of no more than $150,000 annually.

-Do residents receive money for books or travel?
+Q: Do residents receive money for books or travel?

-Are there any recent changes to the curriculum?
+Q: Are there any recent changes to the curriculum?

-How much elective time do residents get?
+Q: How much elective time do residents get?

-Does anyone have trouble reaching the required number of autopsies (30) to take Boards?
+Q: Does anyone have trouble reaching the required number of autopsies (30) to take Boards?

-How are on-call responsibilities handled?
+Q: How are on-call responsibilities handled?

+Call coverage averages 2 call days per month for 2nd to 4th years.
+1st years do not take AP/CP calls.
 Call coverage generally includes covering frozen section evaluations in the evening, and CP-related consultations in the evening and overnight.
-After frozen sections are complete, overnight call is at-home call, and Pathology Call Room available at the University Hospital for residents.
+After frozen sections are complete, an overnight call is an at-home call.
+If needed, a Call Room is available at the University Hospital for pathology residents.

-How is vacation handled?
+Q: How is vacation handled?